dmuy/duDatepicker/README.md

 ```javascript
 $('#daterange').duDatepicker({ format: 'yyyy-mm-dd', range: true, rangeDelim: '/' });
 ```
-By default, the value display for date range will be like this `datefrom-dateto`, regardless if `dateFrom` is equal to `dateTo`.
+By default, the value display for date range will be like this `datefrom-dateto`, and will display 1 date if `dateFrom` is equal to `dateTo`.
 To customize the value displayed in the input, use the `rangeFormatter` configuration.
 ```javascript
 $('#daterange').duDatepicker({
   format: 'mmmm d, yyyy', range: true,